TYPICAL AST TANKS SIZES AND CHARACTERISTICS:

 Anchor clamping of the wall is located in full circle around the wall at 3 m distance from each other.
 They are added to the construction scheme in cases, when the impact of estimated seismic or wind stress exceeds the stabilizing moment.

-Vertical steel tank roof
+Vertical oil tank roof

-As regards the type and size of the tank and other specific features the roofs are divided into fixed-site type and floating type.
+As regards the type and size of the AST storage tank and other specific features the roofs are divided into fixed-site type and floating type.
 Fixed-site roofs can be represented either by frameless (self-supporting) or framed roofs in conical or spherical shape.
 The roof is based on the tank wall with a ring-shaped stiffening plate.
 The thickness of roof decking and cross-section of the frame elements are designed from 5 mm.

-Conical covering (conical frameless roof)
+Cone covering (conical frameless roof)

 Spherical covering (frameless spherical roof)

-Framed conical roof
+Framed cone roof

 It is applied in vertical steel tanks of medium loading capacity (1000 m³ — 5000 m³).
 This is a fixed-site roof of conical shape.
 The inclination angle is equal to 4.76º — 9.46º.
 These roofs consist of: (1) central panel; (2) sector frame; (3) ring-shaped frame elements; (4) decking strip panels.